Hybrid Work Schedule: Insights, Benefits, and Tips

 Company-driven work schedule means that the organization chooses the days for certain teams and staff members to be in the office.
 The decision is based on the team, its work activities, and overall function.

-Companies can have different number of days in the office, such as 3/2 or 4/1 split.
+Companies can have different numbers of days in the office, such as a 3/2 or 4/1 split.
 For example, the marketing and data team of one organization need to collaborate and will work from the office on Monday, while the sales team will do the same on Thursday.

 Hybrid Mix

 Some companies combine different hybrid work schedules into a hybrid mix arrangement.
-This provides the employees with the opportunity to customize their work environment and the freedom to choose their remote and office workdays, and at the same time helps the organization maintain a good plan and monitor the work life.
+This provides the employees with the opportunity to customize their work environment and the freedom to choose their remote and office workdays, and at the same time helps the organization maintain a good plan and monitor the work-life balance.

 An example of a hybrid mix is that employees have a base of 2 days in the office, which they can choose at will, but the manager also needs all team members on site on Mondays.